 How do I start a financial war chest?

-For a step-by-step guide on how to build an effective war chest before you retire, take a look at some of our posts about bond ladders and safe withdrawal rates, or consult with one of our financial planning team members directly to learn more about your financial options when approaching retirement.
+For a step-by-step guide on how to build an effective war chest before you retire, take a look at some of our posts about bond ladders and safe withdrawal rates, or consult with one of our financial advisors directly to learn more about your financial options when approaching retirement.
 Morris Financial Concepts wants to help you make your retirement experience as seamless as possible, so you can focus on better enjoying your retirement.

 The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 This is not an offer to buy or sell a particular security.
 This material is for informational purposes only and should not be considered investment advice.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC, including our investment strategies, fees, and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-19-15.